solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 an arrow -> after the function.

 In the example below, the `process_instruction` function will now return a value of type `ProgramResult`.
-We’ll go over this in the next section.
+We'll go over this in the next section.

 ```rust
 pub fn process_instruction(